Family Offices vs. Institutional Investors: Key Differences You Need to Know

 This strategy contrasts sharply with the fixed exit cycles typical of private equity funds, where investments are often sold within 5–7 years to meet performance benchmarks.
 Family offices, by maintaining ownership for extended periods, can focus on value creation rather than short-term gains.

-Direct Investment Strategies: Bypassing Traditional Fees
+2. Direct Investment Strategies: Bypassing Traditional Fees

-According to a 2021 survey by Citi Private Capital Group, nearly half of family offices allocate more than 25% of their portfolios to direct private investments.
+According to a 2021 survey highlighted by Axial and Citi Private Capital Group, nearly half of family offices allocate more than 25% of their portfolios to direct private investments.
 Family offices are increasingly shifting toward direct investments, bypassing the management fees associated with private equity firms.
 This trend reflects their fee aversion and desire for greater control over their assets.

-Creative Co-Investment Structures
+3. Creative Co-Investment Structures

 To mitigate concentration risk and improve deal flow, family offices often design innovative co-investment structures.
 These partnerships allow them to share risks while accessing larger opportunities.
 For example, the Axial Network facilitates connections between family offices and business brokers, enhancing their ability to source attractive deals.